amirongit/notecode/django.md

 one-to-one relationships can be defined using `django.db.models.OneToOneField`.

-lazy relationships can reference models by name in string format. they can be:
+lazy relationships can reference models by name in string format. they can be
 - recursive: references the containing model using `"self"`
 - relative: references a model within the same application by name
 - absolute: references a model in another application using the `"<app>.<model>"` format